ewowi/StarDocs/docs/StarLight/Effects.md

 StarLight comes with a range of built in lighting effects.
 Users can also create their own effects in the LedEffects.h file.

+## List of effects

+🚧

+* Rubik's Cube Effect
+    * Simulates cube sizes from 2x2 to 8x8 on 3D fixtures.
+    * Demonstrates solving by reversing the initial scramble.
+    * Option for infinite random turns.

+* Game of Life Options
+    * Infinite Mode: Continuously spawns random cells, preventing the game from ending or repeating.
+    * Color By Age: Cells spawn green and gradually fade to red as they age.

+* 1D Effect Rainbow
+    * Features speed and scale sliders.

+* 1D Effect Flow
+    * Features speed and scale sliders.

 For programming palettes, see this page: 🚧

 ## Effect Types